pachyderm/docs/content/latest/enterprise/auth/authorization/_index.md

   Aditionnally, the "everyone" user `allClusterUsers` has no specific prefix.
 See the example below to learn how to assign repoReader access to `allClusterUsers` on a repo.

 ## Resource Types
-Pachyderm has 3 resource types:
+MLDM has 3 resource types:

 |Resource Type| Description|
 |-|-|